AcceleratedLinux/accelerated-linux/linux/Documentation/scsi/scsi_mid_low_api.rst

 First, Linus Torvalds's thoughts on C coding style can be found in the Documentation/process/coding-style.rst file.

-Next, there is a movement to "outlaw" typedefs introducing synonyms for struct tags.
-Both can be still found in the SCSI subsystem, but the typedefs have been moved to a single file, scsi_typedefs.h to make their future removal easier, for example:
-"typedef struct scsi_cmnd Scsi_Cmnd;"

 Also, most C99 enhancements are encouraged to the extent they are supported by the relevant gcc compilers.
 So C99 style structure and array initializers are encouraged where appropriate.
 Don't go too far,